EricYang505/DaggerSample/README.md

 # DaggerSample
-Dagger2 with modules compares with Dagger Android
+Dagger2 implementation compares with Dagger Android for a multi-module app